-701-7.43(17A) Docket.
-The clerk of the hearings section for the department shall maintain a docket of all proceedings, and each of the proceedings shall be assigned a number.
+701-7.10(17A) Docket.
+The clerk of the hearings section shall maintain a docket of all proceedings, and each of the proceedings shall be assigned a number.
 Every matter coming within the purview of these rules shall be assigned a docket number which shall be the official number for the purposes of identification.
-Upon receipt of a protest, petition for declaratory order or petition to initiate rule-making proceedings, the proceeding will be docketed and assigned a number, and the parties notified thereof.
-The number shall be placed by the parties on all papers thereafter filed in the proceeding.
-After the transfer of a case to the division of administrative hearings for contested case proceedings, that division may assign a docket number to the case and in that event, the docket number shall be placed by the parties on all papers thereafter filed in the proceeding.
+Upon receipt of a protest, a petition for declaratory order or a petition to initiate rule-making proceedings, the proceeding will be docketed and assigned a number, and the parties notified thereof.
+The number shall be placed by the parties on all papers thereafter filed in the proceedings, that division may assign a docket number to the case and, in that event, the docket number shall be placed by the parties on all papers thereafter filed in the proceeding.